EmilionR/jedi-blades-hackathon/README.md

 #### User Stories
 All user stories are mapped to Issues in Github, with acceptance criteria and tasks.
 We tracked the issues with a Github Project [progress board](https://github.com/users/EmilionR/projects/6) and grouped them into Epics so that we could follow Agile methodology. <br>

+### Dark Side Toggle
+**As a site user, I want to be able to toggle between the light side and the dark side so that I can choose my allegiance.**
+- **Acceptance Criteria**:
+  - There is a toggle switch or button on the site to switch between light and dark side themes.
+  - The selected theme is visually represented across the site.
+  - The user’s choice is remembered during their session.

+### Team Page
+**As a site user, I want to view a page about the team so that I can learn about the developers behind the project.**
+- **Acceptance Criteria**:
+  - There is a dedicated team page accessible from the main navigation.
+  - The team page includes photos, names, and brief bios of each team member.
+  - Links to team members' social profiles or personal websites are available.

+### Site Navigation
+**As a site user, I want to easily navigate the site so that I can find any page or section without issues.**
+- **Acceptance Criteria**:
+  - A consistent navigation bar is present on all pages.
+  - Links are clearly labeled and easy to understand.
+  - The navigation bar includes links to the home page, lightsaber list, character list, team page, and other relevant sections.

+### Character Details Page
+**As a site user, I want to view a character's details page so that I can learn more about the character.**
+- **Acceptance Criteria**:
+  - Clicking on a character’s name or image takes the user to a detailed character page.
+  - The character details page includes a large image of the character, their name, alignment (light or dark side), home planet, and lore.
+  - Additional information such as notable battles, allies, and enemies may also be included.

+### Lightsaber Details
+**As a site user, I want to view a dedicated page for a specific lightsaber so that I can learn more about it.**
+- **Acceptance Criteria**:
+  - Clicking on a lightsaber’s name or image takes the user to a detailed lightsaber page.
+  - The lightsaber details page includes a large image of the lightsaber, its name, the character who wields it, and design and lore details.
+  - Information about the lightsaber’s features, materials, and any unique characteristics is provided.

+### Character List
+**As a site user, I want to view a list of characters so that I can browse and find any character.**
+- **Acceptance Criteria**:
+  - There is a dedicated character list page accessible from the main navigation.
+  - The character list page displays all characters in a grid or list format.
+  - Each character entry includes a thumbnail image and the character’s name.
+  - Clicking on a character entry takes the user to the character’s detail page.

+### Sound Effects
+**As a site user, I want to hear sound effects when interacting with the site so that I can have an immersive experience.**
+- **Acceptance Criteria**:
+  - Relevant sound effects play during key interactions (e.g., lightsaber toggle, navigation clicks).
+  - Sound effects can be toggled on and off by the user.
+  - The sound effects are thematically appropriate and enhance the user experience without being intrusive.

+By focusing on these user stories, we ensure that our website meets the needs and expectations of our users, providing an engaging and intuitive experience for all visitors.
+Each story is linked to specific tasks and acceptance criteria to facilitate clear and measurable development progress.

 **EPIC - UI & Navigation**
 - Dark side toggle: As a site user I can join the dark side so that I can be a sith lord